Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Introduction

 As a promising solution, cell-free massive MIMO was proposed \cite{cell_free}.
 It is a disruptive technology and has been recognized as a crucial and core enabler for beyond 5G and 6G networks\cite{cell_free_Zhang, beyond5G, 6G_matthaiou,JCIN_He, cell_implement,Ubiquitous_cell}.
 Cell-free massive MIMO can be interpreted as a combination of massive MIMO\cite{massiveMIMO}, distributed antenna systems (DAS)\cite{DAS}, and Network MIMO\cite{Zhang_Network}.
 It is expected to bring important benefits, including huge data throughput, ultra-low latency, ultra-high reliability, a huge increase in the mobile energy efficiency, and ubiquitous and uniform coverage.
 In cell-free massive MIMO systems, a very large number of distributed access points (APs) are connected to a central processing unit (CPU) via a front-haul network in order to cooperate and jointly serve a large number of users using the same time or frequency resources over a wide coverage area.
 In contrast to current cellular systems, there is no cell or cell boundary in cell-free MIMO networks.
 As a result, this approach is revolutionary and will be able to relieve one of the major bottlenecks and inherent limitations of wireless networks, i.e., the strong inter-cell interference.
 Compared to conventional co-located massive MIMO, cell-free networks offer more uniform connectivity for all users thanks to the macro-diversity gain provided by the distributed antennas.

 Investigations on cell-free massive MIMO started with some initial attempts on analyzing the SE \cite{cell_free}, where single-antenna APs, single-antenna users, and Rayleigh fading channels were considered.
 The analysis has been extended to multi-antenna APs with Rayleigh fading, Rician fading, and correlated channels \cite{performance_analysis1,performance_analysis2,performance_analysis3}, showing that cell-free massive MIMO networks can achieve great SE.
 The energy efficiency of cell-free massive MIMO systems was then investigated \cite{performance_analysis6,performance_analysis8}.
 It was shown that cell-free massive MIMO systems can improve the energy efficiency by approximately ten times compared to cellular massive MIMO.
 Although cell-free massive MIMO has shown a huge potential, its deployment critically depends on effective and scalable algorithms.
 According to \cite{scalable}, cell-free massive MIMO is considered to be scalable if the signal processing tasks for channel estimation, precoder and combiner design, fronthaul overhead, and power optimization per AP can be kept within finite complexity when the number of served users goes to infinity.
-To tackle the scalability issue, a \emph{user-centric} dynamic cooperation clustering (DCC) scheme \cite{DCC}, where each user is only served by a subset of APs, was introduced \cite{scalable}.
+Unfortunately, the conventional cell-free massive MIMO is not scalable.
+To tackle the scalability issue, the concept of {\em user-centric} has been introduced into cell-free massive MIMO systems \cite{scalable,DCC1,DCC2,DCC3,DCC4,DCC5}.
+In particular, a user-centric dynamic cooperation clustering (DCC) scheme was introduced \cite{scalable}, where each user is only served by a subset of APs.
 This scheme was called {\em scalable} cell-free massive MIMO.